creamdog/Nancy.LightningCache/README.md

 Delivers dynamic content with the speed of static content using asyncronous caching.
 Nancy.LightningCache will allways deliver cached responses if they exist and update asynchronously if needed.

 ##Example usage
+the following example is using the default "System.Web.Cache" CacheStore
 ###1.
 Add to your bootstrapper
     using Nancy.LightningCache.Extensions;
     using Nancy.Routing;